yosi-dediashvili/SubiT/design/input_processing.md

 2. The episode name (optionally)
 3. Some format of the season and episode name

+The first two points are easy to handle, the 3rd is tricky.
+In order to handle it, we'll have an helper method, that receives a series and episode numbers, and some string, and looks for some known episode numbering patterns in the string that matches the series and episode numbers, and returns the matching string.

+After performing the above, we'll concatenate the three strings, and apply the normalization method to it.
+After that, we'll proceed with the same logic as if it was a movie title.

 **The basic structure of the Version will look like this:**
 ```python
 class Version: